What is round-robin session and who is round-robin master

-Round Robin Session has been developed by the Toastmasters in Sri Lanka.
+Round-Robin Session has been developed by the Toastmasters in Sri Lanka.
 This is a warm-up session that happens just after the introduction of the role players and just before the prepared speeches.
-Aim of this session is to improve the Speaking Skill and Listening Skill of members.
+Aim of this session is to improve the Speaking Skill and Listening Skill of members and ultimately brake the emotional barrier and get everyone to speak.

 Round Robin Master is the person who leads this session by presenting a topic or a rolling story and handles its flow to make sure everyone gets the chance to speak up.
 This is highly important as this might be the only time that everyone gets the chance to speak up.